luketurnbull/threejs-castle/README.md

 - [ ] Refine experience for mobile
 - [ ] Potentially do adaptive performance?
 Less grass blades and no clouds if the users computer can't handle it?
 - [ ] Play with some Post Processor effects?
+- [ ] Use GSAP MorphSVG to morph the moon and sun SVGs in the mode toggle

 ## Tree